Xianahh/HorseMod/docs/source/guides/attachmentsAPI.rst

 ---------------------
 Attachments need to be reapplied whenever a horse model becomes visible again, which can be checked with ``IsoAnimal:getModel()`` (nil means not visible).
 This is handled by the :lua:obj:`HorseMod.attachments.AttachmentUpdater` module, which is called every in-game tick but updates only a handful of horses per tick to spread the load over multiple ticks.

 It detects whenever there is a change of visibility for horses and only triggers the reapplying process when a horse becomes visible again by using :lua:obj:`HorseMod.attachments.AttachmentUpdater.reapplyFor`.
-This will simply iterate every attachments stored in the :lua:class:`HorseMod.HorseModData` of the horse and attach back the InventoryItem if it can be found, or creates a fresh one if its reference can't be found, which is usually the case whenever a horse was reloaded and not when it switches between visible and non visible.
+This will simply iterate every attachments stored in the :lua:class:`HorseMod.AttachmentsModData` of the horse and attach back the InventoryItem if it can be found, or creates a fresh one if its reference can't be found, which is usually the case whenever a horse was reloaded and not when it switches between visible and non visible.

 This reapply then attaches again the attachment to the horse model using :lua:obj:`HorseMod.attachments.Attachments.setAttachedItem`.
 If it is a mane, if first setup this mane with the use of :lua:obj:`HorseMod.attachments.ManeManager.setupMane`.